 A DPP link may employ multiple service flows in each direction.
 Each service flow carries SDUs which meet classification rules configured at the DPP SS at which the SDU is received.
 Each service flow has an associated traffic priority between 0 to 7 (the higher the number, the higher the priority).
 Higher priority SDUs are transmitted before lower priority SDUs.

 The DPP SS shall have a Maximum Latency value to be configured by the user for each SF.
-When an SDU is received for transmission, the DPP SS shall tag the SDU with a Maximum Latency value in accordance with the SF requirement.
+When an SDU is received for transmission, the DPP SS shall enforce the Maximum Latency value in accordance with the SF requirement.
 The DPP SS shall remove an SDU from the transmission queue if its Maximum Latency time expires.

 Each DPP SS shall have the ability to automatically establish Packet Header Suppression (PHS) rules with its peer.